JanneMattila/www/docs/_posts/2024/02/2024-02-17-entra-id-governance-and-lifecycle-workflows.markdown

 User could select multiple users and multiple workflows at once, if they would need to e.g., enable access for multiple temporary employees at once.

-In the workflow history view, you can see status of the workflow:
+In the workflow history view, you can see status of the started workflow:

 {% include imageEmbed.html width="60%" height="60%" link="/assets/posts/2024/02/17/entra-id-governance-and-lifecycle-workflows/workflows4.png" %}